lkellar/shelf/README.md

 Typically, one of the easiest ways to do that is to just email it to yourself, which creates a cluttered inbox.

 This project aims to solve that problem.
-Input a text snippet of any length, and you'll get back a two word phrase (like cat-dog, or excellent-useful).
+Input a text snippet of any length, and you'll get back a two word phrase (like `cat-dog`, or `excellent-useful`).
 Then, go to the Shelf on a different computer, enter that phrase, and the text will be available.
 And, with just a click of a button, that text can be copied to your clipboard.

 Additionally, all snippets uploaded to the server are temporary, and either expire after a certain amount of time (Default: 24 hours) or after the note has been accessed a certain amount of times (Default: 2 times).
 This allows for easy text transfer, without leaving behind crumbs to clean up later.